michaelbrewer/cardiff-surf/README.md

 # Cardiff Twitter Bot

-Create a simple serverless bot that publishes news for the Cardiff area
+Create a simple serverless bot that publishes news for the Cardiff area.

+Read [CDK Guide](cdk/README.md) on how to deploy to your own account.

 ## TODO